zackattack01/pokedex_on_maglev/README.md

 #### Asset image, script, and stylesheet support
 - A controller for each type of asset and corresponding routes using regexps to support get requests from within your project directory.
-- Image routes will recognize and respond to .jpg, .jpeg, .ico, and .png files
+- Image routes will recognize and respond to .jpg, .jpeg, and .png files
 - ScriptsController recognizes .js files in the src of script tags and runs the appropriate files
 - StyleSheetsController does the same for linked stylesheets